Whether you're an avid basketball player or a weekend hiker, you may be at risk for a stress fracture if you overdo it.

 Doing too much too soon is a big mistake.
 In other words, it's very important to have realistic expectations for your body.

-Be sure to check with your health care provider before beginning a fitness program.
+Be sure to check with your healthcare provider before beginning a fitness program.
 Once you get the OK, don't try to run 10 miles or join a football team if channel surfing has been your main activity for years.
 Start out slowly, and increase your level of activity gradually.

 Building up slowly is also important to let your bones get used to the type of surface where you exercise.
 If you walk or run, for instance, start on flat and soft surfaces.
 Dirt paths tend to be better than asphalt, and asphalt can be better than concrete.

 Invest in athletic shoes that provide good cushioning and support for the arches of your feet.
 Replace your shoes when they show signs of wear.
 Try to shop at stores that can offer guidance for your specific needs.
 Alternating your exercise program, or cross training with low impact activities can reduce the risk of a stress fracture.

 Women seem to develop stress fractures more often than men, the AAOS says.
 That may be because women are more likely to have eating disorders and osteoporosis.
 As a woman's bone mass reduces, the chances of getting a stress fracture increase.
 Make sure your diet provides enough calcium and vitamin D for strong bones.